(22nd March 2013 – 12½ miles)

 In places the snow began to drift and as it continued to fall

-flocks of sheep approached us – presumably hungry.
+flocks of sheep approached us – presumably hungry sheep.

-We didn’t know then but thousands of sheep and lambs died in the coming days: buried by drifting snow, next to walls where they had sought shelter.
-(But not these sheep.
-We were lower down and further east than the truly awful, sheep-killing weather).
+We didn’t know at the time but thousands of sheep and lambs died in the coming days: buried by drifting snow, next to walls against which they had sought shelter.
+But not these sheep.
+We were lower down and further east than the truly awful, sheep-killing weather.